 The City is required by state law to adopt annual budgets for all governmental funds.
 All adopted budgets for governmental funds and fiduciary funds, with the exception of the pension trust fund, are prepared in accordance with the modified accrual basis of accounting and are adopted on a basis consistent with generally accepted accounting principles (GAAP).
-The adopted budgets of enterprise funds, internal service funds, and the pension trust fund are prepared in accordance with the accrual basis of accounting and are adopted on a basis consistent with generally accepted accounting principles.
+The adopted budgets of enterprise funds, internal service funds, and the pension trust fund are prepared in accordance with the accrual basis of accounting and are adopted on a basis of accounting and are prepared in accordance with the accrual basis of accounting and are adopted on a basis consistent with generally accepted accounting principles.
 Annual budgets are adopted for all funds.